burkeholland/quick-start/src/chapters/chapter2.md

 </Page>
 ```

+If you run your code in an emulator, you'll find that you can now navigate to your registration view and back again by clicking the appropriate buttons.

-Notice the function that is invoked when the Page is loaded: we'll take a look at the 'load' function in the code-behind file that we'll construct next.
-Notice also the way we load an image, with its source as "res://logo" and its stretch attribute set to 'none'.
+- Notice the function that is invoked when the Page is loaded: we'll take a look at the 'load' function in the code-behind file that we'll construct next.
+- Notice also the way we load an image, with its source as "res://logo" and its stretch attribute set to 'none'.
 We'll talk more about handling images below as well.
-Finally, note the TextField's two-way binding, set up to bind its text to "user.email_address" or "user.password".
+- Finally, note the TextField's two-way binding, set up to bind its text to "user.email_address" or "user.password".
 We'll also discuss data-binding below.

 ### Code-behind files

+Although you can now see your registration screen, it's not yet wired up to send data to the backend.
+Let's fix that.

 In app/views/login, you'll find login.js.
 This is called a 'code-behind' file because it supports the xml markup that constructs the presentation tier.
 You'll find that in login.xml, a tap event is registered on the button at the bottom to login a user: